Cavities and Tooth Decay

 Although it is more common among children, individuals of all ages can experience tooth decay that can cause cavities and serious damage to your teeth.
 In older individuals, the gums can recede to a point where the more vulnerable root of the tooth can be exposed, plaque can attach, and a cavity may form.
 Older dental fillings can also be a prime place for bacteria to slip inside the cracks of a tooth and form a cavity.Request an Appointment

 Large Cavities or Dental Caries

-If cavities or dental caries form in a tooth and are allowed to grow the point of reaching the tooth’s pulpy nerve, it can be extremely painful and requires immediate treatment to relieve the pain.
-Dental caries that are early in their development may not be painful at all, making them harder to discover without a dental examination or X-ray, but the tooth may be more sensitive to hot or cold food.
+If cavities or dental caries form in a tooth and are allowed to grow the point of reaching the tooth’s pulpy nerve, it can be extremely painful and often requires immediate treatment to relieve the pain.
+Dental caries that are early in their development may not be painful at all, making them harder to discover without a dental examination or X-ray, but the tooth may be more sensitive to hot or cold food & are typically more vulnerable to fracture.
 The typical treatment for a severe cavity is a root canal or extraction of the affected tooth if the decay is too widespread to save the tooth.
 Visiting your dentist often and maintaining a rigorous dental hygiene routine are the best defense against the formation of large cavities.
 Schedule an appointment for a dental cleaning or examination today at Carson & Carson, DDS.

 Symptoms of a Cavity

 The symptoms can vary for each cavity depending on the location along a tooth and the severity of tooth decay.
 A cavity can be a blatantly large hole in your tooth that is accompanied by intense pain, or an discreet hole hidden in between the spaces of your teeth that is pain free.
 Most individuals experience the symptoms of a cavity when it has reached a sufficient size within the tooth.
 These symptoms can include: